Running of the Bulls in Pamplona (San Fermin)

 9. Plaza del Castillo

 You can stand behind the fences that mark the route of the bullrun but you need to arrive by around 6.30am to get the best spots on the top of the fence directly overlooking the run.
-Another good spot is in front of the museum on c/ Santo Domingo where there isn’t a fence but the best spots here are usually taken before 6am leaving you with a cold two hour wait before the run starts.
+Another good spot is in front of the museum on Calle Santo Domingo where there isn’t a fence but the best spots here are usually taken before 6am leaving you with a cold two hour wait before the run starts.

-In the Plaza de Toros
+Plaza de Toros

 Your only other options are to go to the bullring and watch the end as the bulls (and some terrified runners) arrive in the arena.
 Alternatively, you could head for a bar and watch the bull run which is shown live every morning on national TV.